KENEDY005/wk-6-KENEDY005-1/Test Report Clean City Project.md

 ### Risk Coverage

-The testing activities focussed on identifying and evaluating risks that could affect the functionality, security and reliability of the CleanCity App.
-Each risk was mapped to corresponding test cases to ensure adequate coverage across critical areas including:
+The testing activities focused on identifying and evaluating risks that could affect the functionality, security and reliability of the CleanCity App.
+Each risk was mapped to corresponding test cases to ensure adequate coverage across critical areas, including:
 **1. Authentication Risks**
-- verifying that login, registration and role based actions (admin vs user ) function correctly, including failures such as invalid cedentials or restricted access.
+- verifying that login, registration and role-based actions (admin vs user ) function correctly, including failures such as invalid credentials or restricted access.

-**2. Authorization and Admin Previleges**
+**2. Authorisation and Admin Privileges**
-- Ensuring that true admins can perform required admin actions while non-admin users restricted.
+- Ensuring that true admins can perform required admin actions while non-admin users are restricted.

 **3. Functional Risks**
 - testing core features such as scheduling pickups, form validation, inputs and request updates to ensure correct workflow behaviour.